Skip to content

 • Your n8n environment

-n8n supports two libraries:
+n8n additionally supports two libraries:

 • JMESPath, for querying JSON.